Perai: History

 The settlement of Perai was formed in the early 19th century, following the acquisition of the area by the British East India Company.
 In its early years, agriculture formed the mainstay of Perai's economy, with sugar plantations being established within the settlement.

 Perai was developed into an entrepôt towards the end of the 19th century.
 At the height of a tin-mining boom in the Malay Peninsula, a nascent rail line was built between Perai and the neighbouring state of Perak in the 1890s.
 Perai then became a transportation hub, where tin imported from Perak was loaded onto vessels to be shipped to George Town.

-The industrialisation of Perai only began in 1970, when the Penang Development Corporation (PDC) commenced the development of the Perai Industrial Estate and the nearby township of Seberang Jaya.
+The industrialisation of Perai began in 1980, when the Penang Development Corporation (PDC) commenced the development of the Perai Free Industrial Zone and the nearby township of Seberang Jaya.
 In 1974, the Port of Penang was relocated from George Town to Seberang Perai.
 Cargo and container facilities were built in both Perai and neighbouring Butterworth, substantially boosting the economy of the area.

 In 1985, the Penang Bridge which links Perai and Penang Island was completed.
 The bridge was the longest in Southeast Asia until 2014, upon the opening of the Second Penang Bridge further south.